Aaditya K. Singh

 Quantifying Variance in Evaluation Benchmarks

-Lovish Madaan, Aaditya K. Singh, Rylan Schaeffer, Andrew Poulton Sanmi Koyejo, Pontus Stenetorp, Sharan Narang, Dieuwke Hupkes
+Lovish Madaan, Aaditya K. Singh, Rylan Schaeffer, Andrew Poulton, Sanmi Koyejo, Pontus Stenetorp, Sharan Narang, Dieuwke Hupkes

 In submission, 2024